alwinpaul111/Heart_Disease_Prediction/README.md

 ## Dataset

-The dataset is stored at:-
+The dataset is stored at :-

 ```text
 data/heart.csv